 Provide support for students

-- Repeat yourself.
+- Be redundant.
 Students should hear, read, or see key material at least three times.

-- Provide structure for visually-oriented students by posting the day’s “menu” on the board, overhead, or screen.
+- Organize.
+Give visible structure by posting the day’s “menu” on the white/chalkboard, screen or online in Canvas.